AnimMouse/psn-pkg-torrents/CONTRIBUTING.md

 ## Contributing
-If you need a game not included in this repository, just make an issue.

-If you just created a torrent, feel free to make a pull request.
+If you want to create a torrent to help our list of games, feel free to make a pull request.

 Comment format: \<Game> \<Console> PSN PKG \<Where the link come from> by \<Your Username in acronym>